 My children will find their own mentors in life and be inspired by their own unique adventures.
 Until then, and after, I will continue to encourage them to dream big, to set goals, and to believe in themselves.

 As Terry Fox said, “Anything is possible, if you try.”

 Family Life Moments

-This is a special blog series for B! adult readers about family life.
-If you have a true story of your own, please send it to email@example.com!
+This is a special blog series for BAZOOF! adult readers about family life.
+If you have a true story of your own, please submit it here for a chance to have it published.